RPI-WCL/pilots/pilots/util/learningmodel/README.md

 # Predictive Server
 Goal of this project:
-Stringify machine learning algorithms, training/testing processes and build a server to deal communication about data streaming and machine learning.
+Define machine learning algorithms, training/testing processes and build a server to handle communication about data streaming and machine learning.

 Service: